beatrizAdalab/nodepopv2/readme.md

 json| ![createItem](./public/images/createItem.png)
 response| ![create Item response](./public/images/responseCreate.png)

+### microservices
+Since the last update, each time you create a new item you will be able to upload a photograph of your premises and a Thumbnail will be created in a microservice dedicated to this task.

+Images will be available in public / images / items

 ## Web Nodepop
 On this website (http://localhost:3000), through your url, you can try the following: